 Every one of our stakeholders in the Richmond community leverages another to build a platform of credibility across our network.
-This collective group of stakeholders, including a leading role of United Way, serves as seal of approval that the work of CIS is validated by community driven leadership and meets established goals and indicators that will positively impact our most vulnerable citizens.
+This collective group of stakeholders, including a leading role of United Way, serves as a seal of approval that the work of CIS is validated by community-driven leadership and meets established goals and indicators that will positively impact our most vulnerable citizens.

 How has public education in our region changed over the past 10 years?

 Schools in the City of Richmond and across the nation are not designed or equipped to meet the needs for large numbers of students living at or below the poverty threshold, and certainly not the majority of them.
 Many RPS kids not only come to school hungry or tired or cold, but they bring with them the chronic and toxic stress that comes along with a life of poverty.

 The graduation rate for RPS has increased gradually over the last several years, but the district remains significantly behind the state.
 Based on 2014 data from the U.S. Bureau of Labor Statistics, high school dropouts are nearly three times more likely to be unemployed than college graduates.
 When employed, high school dropouts earn about $8,000 a year less than high school graduates and approximately $26,500 a year less than college graduates, based on calculations by the Alliance for Excellent Education.

 Our role at CIS is to try and level the playing field for students by delivering every day school readiness services in high-poverty neighborhood schools so that students can achieve every day success.